cs1302uga/cs1302-ce14/README.md

    not do the steps above for each and every error as _errors are expected_ if you perform the steps correctly.

-1. Commit the changes to your local copy of the exercise repository.
+1. View the condensed, graphical version of your Git log using `git adog`

-   Be sure to include a good log message.
+1. What is the entire line of output for the most recent entry produced by your new `git adog` command?

 **CHECKPOINT**